lpego/mzb-suite/docs/source/index.rst

 Quickstart
 ==========

-To try out ``mzb-suite``, the quickest way to is to spin a virtual session on RenkuLab, follow instructions on :ref:`files/installing:Online session on RenkuLab`.
+To try out ``mzb-suite``, the quickest way to is to spin a virtual session on RenkuLab, follow instructions for :ref:`files/installing:Online session on RenkuLab` (only recommended for demo purposes).

-If you are not familiar with the JupyterLab interface, have a look at :ref:`files/examples/read_example:Working with notebooks`.
+..
+If you are not familiar with the JupyterLab interface of the virtual session, have a look at :ref:`files/examples/read_example:Working with notebooks`.

-To launch the example workflow and inspect the results, see :ref:`files/workflow_models:Workflow files`.
+..
+In the Jupyter interface, to launch the example workflow and inspect the results, see :ref:`files/how_to_use:Workflow files`.

+If you want to install locally (recommended for day to day use), follow the instruction using :ref:`files/installing:Docker container` (recommended for novice users) or :ref:`files/installing:Install libraries locally` (advanced users).

 .. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~